yiwen101/AllocAvenger/README.md

 **Overview**:

 The `algorithms.estimators` package is designed to provide a set of tools to evaluate various parameters like revenue, risk, duration, and accuracy for a given ad and moderator.
-These parameters play a crucial role in determining the profit and value of ads.
 This package ensures the ads are evaluated in a holistic manner to maximize the potential profit while minimizing risks.

 **Components**: